YutaItoh/3D-Eye-Tracker/README.md

 		case InputMode::CAMERA_MONO:
 			eyecams[0]=std::make_unique<eyecamera::EyeCameraDS>("Pupil Cam1 ID0");
 ```
-This case, the program tries to find a camera named `"Pupil Cam1 ID0"`.
+In this case, the program tries to find a camera named `"Pupil Cam1 ID0"`.

 Once the program started, it initializes a 3D eye model from 2D pupil observatios: